BigDataRepublic/k8s_training/README.md

 ```

 # 4️⃣ Create a K8s Service
 ❓ Create your own `api-service.yaml` in the `k8s-deployment/api` folder and populate it with a `LoadBalancer` service, with name `fastapi-service` and selector app: `fastapi`.
-What port should you it target ?
+Which port should it target ?

 <details>
   <summary markdown='span'> 💡 Target hint </summary>